Aihole inscription: Description

-The Aihole inscription is a Jain inscription.
-It is an integral part of the Meguti Jain temple, and announces the completion of the Meguti Jain temple.
-The inscription itself opens with the standard Jain salutations to Jinendra in verse 1.
-It is a prashasti and among other things, it praises Pulakesin II for his generosity and gifts.
+The Aihole inscription is a Jain inscription opening with salutations to Jinendra in verse 1.
+A 'prashasti', it praises Pulakesin II for his generosity.

 Date

-The verses 33–34 of the inscription state the date to be the year 3735 after the Bharata war, or saka samvat 556.
+The verses 33–34 of the inscription state the date, 3735 after the Bharata war, or saka samvat 556.
 This corresponds to 634–635 CE.

 Inscription

-The nineteen lines of the inscription has been variously translated.
+The nineteen lines of the inscription have been variously translated, some of the music of the original lost in the European translation.
 The translation published by Kielhorn is as follows: